engity-com/bifroest/docs/reference/cli/audit/merge.md

 Verifies every selected journal before producing one deterministic JSON Lines stream.
 Records are ordered by their producer-signed timestamp and stable origin and chain-position tie-breakers.
 Timestamps are statements by their producers and are not an independently trusted clock.
 Merge refuses inputs exceeding its bounded materialization safety limit.

-Plaintext and encrypted journals can be merged together.
-Supply every required private key by repeating `--decryptionIdentityFile`.
+Clear and encrypted journals can be merged together.
+The default JSON Lines output contains only public fields.
+To include private fields, supply `--with-sensitive` and the decryption identities for every encrypted source.

 ## Syntax